 Should I install solar now or wait till the price drops?

 Knowing when to buy solar can be tricky.
 The cost of solar has fallen dramatically and will continue to fall in the future.
 In a few years solar systems will be much cheaper than they are today.
 You’d think it would be better to install solar later, but in reality now, in 2018 as a PSE&G customer is probably the best time to install solar.

 This is mainly due to the incentives available.
 PSE&G and the government will pay for a large portion of your solar system.
-In 2019 the federal solar incentive will start to reduce and PSE&G is one of the last utilities to still offer a rebate for solar.
+At the start of 2020 the federal solar incentive has already started to reduce and PSE&G is one of the last utilities to still offer a rebate for solar.
 So, don't expect them to last forever.

 If you were to wait 5 years, the system will be cheaper per watt than it is today.
 But, all the incentives available today will be gone.
 The incentives available to PSE&G customers reduce the final cost of the system dramatically.